ContentSquare/chproxy/README.md

     # An interval for checking all cluster nodes for availability
     heartbeat_interval: 1m
     # User configuration for killing queries which has exceeded limits
-    # if not specified - killing queries will be omitted
     kill_query_user:
       name: "default"
       password: "password"